Kayaking & Canoeing the Middle Raccoon River

 Live Middle Raccoon River conditions

 River levels change fast.
-Before you launch, check the live USGS gauges, weather radar and flood-safety status for the Middle Raccoon River on the interactive Iowa Paddle map.
+Check the live USGS gauges, weather radar and flood-safety status for the Middle Raccoon River on the interactive Iowa Paddle map.
 It flags dangerous high water and dams so you can paddle safely.

 Paddle more of Iowa